wso2/kubernetes-open-banking/ob-pattern-1/README.md

 wso2ob-pattern-1-obkm-ingress                  wso2-obkm                   <EXTERNAL-IP>    80, 443     7m
 ```

 b.
-Add the above host as an entry in /etc/hosts file as follows:
+Add the above host as an entry in the /etc/hosts file as follows:

   ```
   <EXTERNAL-IP>	wso2-obam-gateway